ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```ocaml
 average : float -> float -> float
 ```

 The OCaml standard `int_of_char` casting function:

 ```ocaml
 int_of_char : char -> int
 ```

-What does this tell us?
+We can now list some of the properties which distinguish OCaml from other languages:

 - OCaml is a strongly statically typed language.
 This means each expression has a type, and only one type.

-- OCaml uses so-called type inference to work out (infer) the types, so you don't have to.
+- OCaml uses type inference to work out (infer) the types, so you don't have to.
 If you use the OCaml top level, then OCaml will tell you its inferred type for your function.

 - OCaml doesn't do any implicit casting.
 If you want a float, you have to write `2.0` because `2` is an integer.
 OCaml does no automatic conversion between int and floats or any other type.

-- As a side-effect of type inference in OCaml, functions (including operators) can't have overloaded definitions.
+As a side-effect of type inference in OCaml, functions (including operators) can't have overloaded definitions.

 ## Pattern matching

-Instead of using one or more `if` ... `then` ... `else` to make choices in OCaml programs, we can use the `match` keyword to match on multiple possible values.
+Instead of using one or more `if` ... `then` ... `else` constucts to make choices in OCaml programs, we can use the `match` keyword to match on multiple possible values.
 Consider the factorial function:

 ```ocamltop
 let rec factorial x =